 [Your Full Name]

-Writing a follow-up e-mail and sending it the right time can enhance your chances of being remembered and set you apart from other candidates.
+Writing a follow up email after a job interview and sending it at the right time can enhance your chances of being remembered and set you apart from other candidates.
 It also shows that you care about the job and want to get hired.